appium/java-client/README.md

     - `String getPlatformName()`
     - `String getAutomationName()`
     - `boolean isBrowser()`
-  -  `io.appium.java_client.HasSessionDetails` is used by the ` io.appium.java_client.internal.JsonToMobileElementConverter ` to define which instance of the `org.openqa.selenium.WebElement` subclass should be created.
+  -  `io.appium.java_client.HasSessionDetails` is used by the ` io.appium.java_client.internal.JsonToMobileElementConverter ` to define which instance of the `org.openqa.seleniumone.WebElement` subclass should be created.

 - **[ENHANCEMENT]**: The additional event firing feature.
 PR: [#559](https://github.com/appium/java-client/pull/559).
 The [WIKI chapter about the event firing](https://github.com/appium/java-client/blob/master/docs/The-event_firing.md) was updated.